johnfliu818/required-parameters/README.md

     // ...... the rest of code
 }

-// if firstName is null, it will throw an error:
+// if firstName is null, it will throw an error: firstName is required
-// missing required fields: firstName
+// if lastName is null, it will throw: lastName is required
-// if both fields are null, it will throw:
+// if both fields are null, it will throw: firstName is required
-// missing required fields: firstName, lastName
 ```